 Can all scuba fabric be laser cut?

-Does laser cutting burn scuba?
+Does laser cutting always seal the edge on scuba?

-Is raw edge scuba durable?
+Is raw edge scuba durable enough for everyday wear?

-Can Printdoors help with scuba POD products?
+Can Printdoors support scuba-based POD products?